-From what we have discussed so far, it’s obvious that the Vine platform was well on its way to becoming one of the largest social media platforms up until 2016.
-So, that brings the question of what went wrong, and how did one of the most popular video-sharing platforms go from this peak to total failure within a year?
+On the other hand, it’s evident that the Vine platform did well on its way to becoming one of the largest social media platforms up until 2015, one year before its failure.
+So, that brings the question of what went wrong, and how did one of the most popular video-sharing platforms go from this peak to total failure within just a year?
 Well, let’s explore this further.

 Failure to Support Its Influencers

 Despite the umbrella term “social media”, not all social media platforms operate with the same basic business model.
 Social networking platforms like Facebook and LinkedIn focus on encouraging user interaction, whether through interpersonal communication or engagement between brands and buyers.
 On the other hand, media-sharing networks (like Vine, Snapchat, and YouTube) allow users to share pictures, music, and videos with their followers and other users on the platform.

 Therefore, one of the key features of a media-sharing network is its strong dependence on the influencer-follower relationship.
 These networks compete not to attract just ordinary users, but also influencers who can help them attract a broader audience base.
 One of the key ways they do this is by offering competitive monetization models to users.